-The church in Husby-Sjutolft began to be built at the end of the 13th century and different parts were built as time went on.
-By the end of the 15th century, the turn had come to build armaments and beat brick vaults in the nave.
-In connection with these building projects, the artist Albertus Pictor was hired to paint pictures on the ceiling and on the walls.
+The church in Husby-Sjutolft began construction at the end of the 13th century and various parts were built as time went on.
+By the end of the 15th century, the turn had come to build armaments and beat brick arches in the nave.
+In connection with these building projects were hired the artist Albertus Pictor was hired to paint pictures on the ceiling and walls.

-In Husby Sjutolft you can see, among other things, a wonderful painting of a male lion with cubs and the poor St Erasmus who, for his faith, had his intestines weaned from his stomach, while he was boiling in a pot.
+In Husby Sjutolft you can see a wonderful painting of a male lion with cubs and the poor St Erasmus who, for the sake of his faith, had his intestines expelled from his stomach, at the same time as he was boiled in a pot.
 In the armory you will find the Wheel of Life.

 Albertus Pictor has signed the paintings in Husby-Sjutolft.
 His signature can be found above the door of the sacristy.